Witold Wnuk: Awards and recognition

 Witold Wnuk has been awarded the medals of Polish Ministry of Culture and National Heritage: "Medal for Merit to Culture" (1999) as well as bronze "Gloria Artis" (2011).
-In 2000 he became a laureate of "Silver Helicon Star" - an award of the Cracow jazz community, and in 2015 he was awarded Piwnica Golden Fleece Medal by the Piwnica pod Baranami Cabaret.
+In 2000 he became a laureate of "Silver Helicon Star" – an award of the Kraków jazz community, and in 2015 he was awarded Piwnica Golden Fleece Medal by the Piwnica pod Baranami Cabaret.